-- Rebates: A solar rebate is a partial refund credited to your account after you've paid for your solar system.
-These may be offered by your local utility company, your county or your state.
-The discount that rebates offer is normally applied to the price of solar panels before tax credits are calculated.
+- Rebates: Solar rebates can be offered by your local utility company, or by your county or state.
+These rebates work as cash back that is applied after you purchase solar panels and before tax credits are calculated.

 Federal Solar Incentives

-When thinking about solar incentives, you probably think of federal incentives first.
-An incentive many people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
-The ITC is a tax credit for a certain percentage of the cost of your solar system.
+Federal incentives are the kind of incentives that you are most likely to have some familiarity with.
+An incentive that most people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
+The ITC is a tax credit for a predetermined percentage of your solar system's cost.

-The ITC can be applied to solar panels installed after January 1, 2006 on a primary or secondary residence that you own in the United States.
-Originally, the tax credit was for 30% of the total cost — for panels, equipment, accessories and labor — although it may range from 26-30%, depending on when your solar system was installed.
+The ITC can be applied to solar panels installed on your primary or secondary residence in the United States.
+The solar system must have been installed after January 1, 2006 on a property owned by you for you to claim the credit.
+Originally, the ITC covered 30% of all installation costs (panels, equipment, accessories and labor), although the total amount has fluctuated slightly over the years between 26-30%.
+The amount you qualify for will depend on when your solar system was installed.
 There is no cap on the amount you can claim.

 State & Local Solar Incentives